polent/b/content/blog/MCPServerInDesignSystemWorkflows/MCPServerInDesignSystemWorkflows.md

 2. Fetch related Figma design data
 3. Get component documentation from Storybook
 4. Apply code standards automatically
-5. Build, commit, and update tickets — all in one flow
+5. Build, commit, and update tickets: all in one flow

 No tool-hopping.
 No lost context.
 Agents act with awareness of design, documentation, and project state.